For PE-backed companies, operators, and leadership teams navigating systems, data, and workflow complexity

 Week 4

-Prepare the Readiness Constraint Map and the practical path for clarification, redesign, sequencing, or deferral.
+Finalize the Readiness Constraint Map and the practical path for improving control, visibility, and transformation readiness.

 Fit and not-fit.